The Keddie Cabin Murders – The Infamous Story of Cabin 28

 Tina had likely witnessed the tragic demise of her family— perhaps she was the one to cover Sue with the blanket.
 And then forced to leave with the assailants.

-All the clues led to dead ends, with the sole remaining evidence being DNA traces on the medical tape used to restrain the victims.
-Strangely, despite the frenzy of the scene and the violence that ensued, the perpetrators left no other DNA evidence behind.
+Clues repeatedly led to dead ends.
+The only remaining physical evidence consisted of DNA traces found on the medical tape used to restrain the victims.
+Strikingly, despite the violence at the scene, no other DNA evidence was recovered.

-During the initial assessment, many local residents and neighbors reported seeing a green van parked near the Sharps' residence around 9:00 p.m.
-The Seabolts, with whom Sheila had stayed overnight in the neighboring cabin, didn't hear any alarming sounds.
-However, a couple residing in adjacent Cabin 16 reported being abruptly awakened at 1:15 a.m. due to faint screams.
+During the initial investigation, several residents reported seeing a green van near the Sharps' residence around 9:00 p.m.
+The Seabolts, with whom Sheila had stayed overnight in a neighboring cabin, reported hearing nothing unusual.
+However, a couple living in adjacent Cabin 16 said they were abruptly awakened at 1:15 a.m. by faint screams.

-During another hypnosis session, Justin stirred awake at the sound of a noise.
-He approached the living room doorway with caution.
-He spotted Sue lying on the sofa while the two men stood in the room's center.
+During another hypnosis session, Justin shared a vivid memory.
+A noise drew him to the living room doorway.
+There, he saw Sue lying on the sofa while two men stood in the center of the room.

 Shortly after arriving home, John and Dana entered through the front door.
-An argument ensued between John and the two men, leading to an altercation.
-Dana attempted to escape and fled toward the kitchen, but the brown-haired man struck him with a hammer.
+An argument broke out between John and the two men, escalating into an altercation.
+Dana attempted to flee toward the kitchen, but the brown-haired man struck him with a hammer.

-Sue rushed to John's aid while Justin retreated to his room and hid behind the door.
-The assailants then bound both Johnny and Dana.
+Sue rushed to John's aid, while Justin retreated to his room and hid behind the door.
+The assailants then bound both John and Dana.

 Furthermore, Justin recounted that "Sue was cut in the middle of her chest by a black-haired man using a pocket knife."
 In his "dream," he rushed to Mrs. Sharp, applied a rag to her chest wound, and then returned to bed, somehow falling asleep.

-The narrative still didn't explain how bloodstains on the bedding existed in Sue's and Tina's room.
+The account offered little explanation for the bloodstains found on the bedding in Sue’s and Tina’s rooms.

-According to Justin's account, a sketch artist created composite images of the two men.
-However, these artists were reportedly untrained in forensic sketching.
-The suspects depicted in the sketches were described as being in their late 20s to early 30s
+According to Justin, a sketch artist produced composite images of the two men.
+The artists reportedly lacked formal training in forensic sketching.
+The suspects were described as being in their late 20s to early 30s.

-Tina's disappearance was initially investigated by the FBI as a possible abduction.
-However, on April 29th, 1981, it was reported that the FBI had backed off the search.
-The California State Department of Justice was deemed to be doing an adequate job, rendering the FBI's presence unnecessary.
-A grid-pattern search covering a 5-mile (8.0 km) radius around the house was conducted with police canines.
-Unfortunately, the efforts yielded no results.
+Tina's disappearance was initially investigated by the FBI as a potential abduction.
+On April 29, 1981, the agency reportedly scaled back its involvement, citing confidence in the California Department of Justice’s handling of the case.
+A grid-pattern search covering a five-mile (8 km) radius around the home was conducted with police canines, but the effort yielded no results.

-Nevertheless, authorities remained determined to pursue any potential leads.
-Based on Justin's description of the attackers, detectives pinpointed Martin "Marty" Smartt, Justin's own stepfather, as the key suspect in the cabin murders.
+Authorities remained determined to pursue any potential leads.
+Based on Justin's description of the attackers, detectives identified Martin "Marty" Smartt, Justin's stepfather, as a key suspect in the cabin murders.

-After a few hours at the bar, they left when the music changed from country to rock—apparently not to their liking.
-They expressed their anger to the bartender before leaving.
-Marilyn watched television and then went to bed while Martin and Boubede called the manager to complain.
-They returned to the bar shortly for more drinks, staying at their just before closing time at 2 a.m., before heading back to the house to sleep.
+After spending several hours at the bar, the group left when the music shifted from country to rock, which they reportedly disliked, expressing their displeasure to the bartender before leaving.
+Marilyn returned home to watch television and went to bed, while Smartt and Boubede called the bar's manager to complain.
+They later returned to the bar for a final round of drinks, staying until shortly before closing at 2 a.m., before heading home to sleep.

 Marilyn would later be reinterviewed, during which she revealed that Martin held a grudge against John Sharp.
-She also admitted to witnessing Martin burning something in the fireplace on the morning of April 12th, which aligned with what another person who knew Marty observed—namely, that he had thrown a pair of shoes into the fire without explanation.
+She also admitted witnessing him burn an unknown object in the fireplace on the morning of April 12, a detail that matched another observer’s account of Martin throwing a pair of shoes into the fire without explanation.

-She informed the investigators that she and Martin had separated the day after the murders.
-According to her, he exhibited anger issues and engaged in violent and abusive behavior.
+She told investigators that she and Martin had separated the day after the murders, citing his anger issues and history of violent and abusive behavior.

 Some investigators speculate that Martin supported himself and his family by selling illicit substances, believing that he became involved after he met with Boubede.

-Boubede served in the Air Force.
-He had a story riddled with discrepancies, known to make various claims that later would prove untrue.
-He claimed he had worked as a Chicago police officer for 18 years but retired after being shot while in the line of duty.
-However, his date of birth contradicted this, and his criminal history hinted at a different story.
-He spent time in prison after his conviction of bank robbery.
-He also held home invasion convictions and was known to be involved in organized crime in Chicago and had ties with the Chicago Outfit mafia.
+Boubede served in the Air Force and had a history marked by inconsistencies, often making claims later proven false.
+He asserted that he had worked as a Chicago police officer for 18 years and retired after being shot in the line of duty.
+However, his date of birth contradicted this claim, and his criminal record suggested a different past.
+He had served time in prison for bank robbery, held convictions for home invasion, and was reportedly involved in organized crime in Chicago, with ties to the Chicago Outfit mafia.

-Many theories circulated that the Department of Justice covered the crime to protect their image, alleging that John Boubede was an informant in the Reagan Administration Witness Protection Program due to his ties with organized crime.
-Others theorized that Bo held a crush on Sue and was rejected by her.
+Various theories circulated about the case.
+Some alleged that the Department of Justice covered up aspects of the crime to protect its reputation, claiming that Boubede had served as an informant in the Reagan Administration's Witness Protection Program due to his organized crime connections.
+Others speculated that Bo had harbored romantic feelings for Sue Sharp and had been rejected by her.

 "I've paid the price of your love & now that I've bought it with four people's lives, you tell me we are through."
 This evidence was allegedly overlooked and was not entered into the records.